grompe/BTWTweak/patcher/readme.txt

   placeholder crosshairs for possible future use.
 This might be of interest to texture pack creators: don't leave these spots blank.

+- Fixed resource loading in accordance with the path new Minecraft Launcher provides, as well as the new download location.
+This fixes the problem of missing sound and music.

 v1.0

 - Fixed compatibility with BTW version "4.AABBBbbb".